jk7297/jk7297/README.md

 - 👋 Hi, I’m Jasmeen
-- 🌱 I’m a junior undergrad at New York University
+- 🌱 I’m a senior undergrad at New York University
 - 💞️ I’m majoring in Computer Science
 - 👀 I’m interested in cybersecurity
 - 📫 You can reach me at jk7297@nyu.edu